AdylshaY/adylshay/README.md

 # Hi there 👋

 I'm Adylsha from Turkey, and I have a Civil Engineering degree from Balikesir University.
 After graduation, I decided to continue my career as a software developer.
 I really enjoy data science and mobile development.
-I also enjoy learning languages and frameworks like Python, Dart and Flutter.
+I also enjoy learning languages and frameworks like Python, Dart, Flutter and Front-End technologies.

 ### 💻 I'm Currently Learning
 - 🐍 Python
-- 📱Flutter
+- 📱 Flutter
 - 📊 SQL
+- 📄 HTML
+- 🖌 CSS
+- 🛠 JS
+- ⚛ React

 ### 🏆 Experience
 -  Trainee at [Oyun ve Uygulama Akademisi](https://oyunveuygulamaakademisi.com/).